zriyansh/signoz.io/docs/userguide/logs_api.md

 </TabItem>
 </Tabs>

+&nbsp;
+---

+---

 ## Creating Logs URL For Explorer Page

-We will go through how we can generate the URL for the explorer page through which we will land directly to the explorer page on the browser.
+We will go through how we can generate the URL for the explorer page through which we can directly land on the explorer page with filters and custom timerange.

-### Params for the URL

 ```
 /logs-explorer?
 ```

+### Params for the URL

 The `URI encoded` column describes how many times the value has to be [URI encoded](https://meyerweb.com/eric/tools/dencoder/)